 - Regulatory, local and national professional knowledge and experience of statutory compliance.

-- Experience of providing specialist maintenance advice and guidance to a range of customers and colleagues, including more senior colleagues.
+- Experience of providing specialist electrical maintenance advice and guidance to a range of customers and colleagues, including more senior colleagues.

 - Experience of effectively programming delivery of building-related reactive, cyclical and planned maintenance projects.